kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 ## 🚪 Final Note

-Phase Drift is not a product.

-It is a structural position:

-## 🚪 Final Note

 > Phase Drift is not a feature.
 It’s a structural choice.

 Built for those who understand: